abayomi185/nvim-dap-probe-rs/README.md

-# nvim-dap-python
+# nvim-dap-probe-rs

-An extension for [nvim-dap][1] providing default configurations for python and methods to debug individual test methods or classes.
+An extension for [nvim-dap][1] providing default configurations for probe-rs.

 ## Installation